BFpack contains a collection of functions for Bayesian

 of interest.

-, e.g.,
+get_estimates, e.g.,

-where model1
+get_estimates(model1), where model1 is a

-.
+fitted model object.&.
 Hypotheses are separated using a

-.
+semi-colon ;.
 For example

 hypothesis = "weight > height & height > 0; weight = height = 0"